 10 Best Places to Experience New Orleans Brunch Culture

 Sunday Jazz Brunch, Champagne Brunch, courtyards, stand-up bass players and make-your-own Bloody Mary stands; brunch in New Orleans is a tradition among locals and one quickly adopted by tourists.
 When one visits the Crescent City, they tend to spend long hours out on the town, and hence wake up around noon.
 This is often too late for breakfast, too soon for lunch, but perfect for brunching!
-Mimosas and Bloody Mary's can help get you "up and at 'em", (the Bloody Mary's at Brennan's are known to pack some punch).
+Mimosas and Bloody Mary's can help get you "up and at 'em".

-Most brunches start around 10 am and last til 2, so the hungry traveler (in theory) will have plenty of time to...
+Most brunches start around 10 am and last til 2, so the hungry traveler (in theory) will have plenty of time to stumble out of bed and walk/streetcar to the nearest...
 Read more »

 Dante's Kitchen offers the quiet, quaint atmosphere that a relaxing brunch requires.
 The revolving menu ensures you never eat the same thing twice.

 Local Expert Tip: "Head to Dante's if your idea of brunch is heading to Grandma's house, and Grandma is a world class cook with a revolving menu."